mongodb/specifications/source/client-side-encryption/client-side-encryption.rst

 Implementation
 ==============

 Drivers MUST integrate with libmongocrypt. libmongocrypt exposes a simple state machine to perform operations.
-Follow `the guide to integrating libmongocrypt <https://github.com/mongodb/libmongocrypt/blob/master/integrating.md>`_.
+Refer:
+`Integrating libmongocrypt <lmc-integrating_>`_.

 Drivers SHOULD take a best-effort approach to store sensitive data securely when interacting with KMS since responses may include decrypted